Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Solanaceae >>> Datura wrightii

 Photo by Michael Plagens

 Photographed in the foothills of Four Peaks, Maricopa Co., Arizona.
 Sept.
-2006 The image is hosted at the Wikimedia Project
+2006 The image is also hosted at the Wikimedia Project

 LEAVES: Broad triangulate leaves are dark green and often have evidence of caterpillar feeding.